-The yellow-billed cuckoo is a threatened species that may be present in the project area; however, the project area does not overlap its critical habitat.
-Monarch butterflies are listed as candidate species and may exist in the project area.
-Ute ladies'-tresses are listed as a threatened plant species that may exist in the project area.
-Critical habitats for both monarch butterflies and Ute ladies'-tresses have not been designated.
-There are no critical habitats listed in the project area.
+The yellow-billed cuckoo is a threatened species that may be present in the project area; however, the project area does not overlap its designated critical habitat.

+The Monarch Butterfly is listed as a proposed threatened species and may be present in the project area.
+There is proposed critical habitat for Monarch Butterflies; however, the project area does not overlap this proposed critical habitat.
+The Suckley's Cuckoo Bumble Bee is listed as a proposed endangered species and may be present in the project area.
+No critical habitat has been designated for Suckley's Cuckoo Bumble Bees.

+Ute ladies'-tresses are listed as a threatened plant species that may be present in the project area.
+Critical habitat for Ute ladies'-tresses has not been designated.

 It is recommended to determine whether project area is likely to adversely affect threatened and candidate plant and animal species in the project area.

 There are 26 migratory bird species that occur on the US Fish and Wildlife Service (USFWS) Birds of Conservation Concern (BCC) list or warrant special attention in the project area with breeding seasons ranging between December 1st and August 31st.
-These migratory bird species of concern include the American Avocet, American White Pelican, Bald Eagle, Bobolink, Broad-tailed Hummingbird, California Gull, Calliope Hummingbird, Cassin's Finch, Clark's Grebe, Evening Grosbeak, Foster's Tern, Franklin's

-Gull, Golden Eagle, Lesser Yellowlegs, Lewis's Woodpecker, Long-eared Owl, Marbled Godwit, Northern Harrier, Olive-sided Flycatcher, Pectoral Sandpiper, Pinyon Jay, Rufous Hummingbird, Sage Thrasher, Virginia's Warbler, Western Grebe, and Willett.
+These migratory bird species of concern include the American Avocet, American White Pelican, Bald Eagle, Bobolink, Broad-tailed Hummingbird, California Gull, Calliope Hummingbird, Cassin's Finch, Clark's Grebe, Evening Grosbeak, Foster's Tern, Franklin's Gull, Golden Eagle, Lesser Yellowlegs, Lewis's Woodpecker, Long-eared Owl, Marbled Godwit, Northern Harrier, Olive-sided Flycatcher, Pectoral Sandpiper, Pinyon Jay, Rufous Hummingbird, Sage Thrasher, Virginia's Warbler, Western Grebe, and Willett.
 It is recommended that construction activities are completed outside of the BCC breeding season (12/1 - 8/31).